maxtsai/my-note/ro.sf.hwrotation_from_kitkat.md

 </pre>

 But there is problem when new configuration changed and suspend, such as USB keyboard plugged.
+Need add hwrotation check in ColorFade and ScreenRotationAnimation.
+Since hwrotation is not Android original configuration already, it's better to check any function referring to DisplayInfo::getDisplayInfo.

 <pre>
     // "frameworks/base/services/core/java/com/android/server/display/ColorFade.java"